 Northern Ireland remains a part of the UK, while the Republic is independent.
 So, you’ll need to get a UK student visa to study in Northern Ireland.
 Check out our article Which UK student visa do I need?
 If you’re planning on studying in the North!

-The Irish Department of Foreign Affairs awards to main types of study visa, simply named C study visa and D study visa.
+The ireland Department of Foreign Affairs awards to main types of study visa, simply named C study visa and D study visa.

 Here’s the difference:

 C study visas are for those who are set to study in Ireland for just 3 months or less.
 On the other hand, D study visas are students who wish to study a full time course for more than three months.

 Oh and in case you’re wondering about the cost, the average price of an Ireland student visa is around €60 (50GBP) for a single-entry visa, and €100 (85GBP) for a multiple entry visa.
 We’d recommend getting the latter if possible as it’ll allow you to visit home and travel more freely!

 It’s also worth noting that with a D study visa, you can apply for a Post Study Work Permit which allows you to stay in the country for 2 more years to search for a job in Ireland.